Here are some of the past letters and activities from the North Pole. Each activity involves some reading or writing element for the child.

-In January, Santa usually takes a well deserved vacation.
-Last year, he went to Florida (the exact location is secret), but he gave the children the whole itinerary of the many cities he visited during and they could plot the trip on a map.
+In January, Santa usually takes a well-deserved vacation.
+One year, he went to Florida (the exact location is secret), but he gave the children the whole itinerary of the many cities he visited and they could plot the trip on a map.

 Every December, Santa is closely watching the weather because of that important day of deliveries on Dec 24th.
 Last year, Mrs Claus also shared her favorite cookies recipes with the children.

 In November, it usually starts to snow (good thing so it would be easier on the sleigh).
 Last year, one reindeer caught a cold (oh no!), and Santa added some touches of glitter paint on the sleigh.
 The children got a calendar to mark the days until Christmas and even some leftover glitters from the sleigh.